LGBTQ rights in the United Kingdom: Sex education

 In December 2021, the Welsh Government's Relationships and Sexuality Education Code was criticised by Welsh Conservatives, who claimed that the Labour-led government was following a "woke ideology" and attempting an "indoctrination of children in gender identity ideology".

 Ofsted (Office for Standards in Education Children's Services and Skills) assesses the inclusion of LGBT people in policies and the curriculum.

-In May 2024, it was formally announced that children under the age of 9 years old within England - would be explicitly banned from sex education classrooms and schools, under new released guidelines and policies.
+In May 2024, it was formally announced that children under the age of 9 years old within England would be explicitly banned from sex education classes, under newly released guidelines and policies.

-LGBT rights movement
+LGBTQ rights movement

 Advocacy organisations

-The Homosexual Law Reform Society (HLRS) was established on May 12, 1958, in response to the Wolfenden Report's findings and the government's lack of action in light of the report.
+The Homosexual Law Reform Society (HLRS) was established on 12 May 1958, in response to the Wolfenden Report's findings and the government's lack of action in light of the report.
 HLRS lobbied parliament to act upon the Wolfenden Report findings and for the complete decriminalisation of homosexuality.
 Their multiple campaigns led to the passing of the Sexual Offences Act 1967.

 The Campaign for Homosexual Equality (CHE) started in Manchester as the North Western Homosexual Law Reform Committee (NWHLRC).
 CHE is a democratic voluntary organisation founded in 1964 with the aim of achieving full legal and social equality for LGBT people in England and Wales.